Organic Hemp Protein Powder, Seeds & Other Hemp Products

 Hemp Recipes & How To Add To Food

-As hemp is relatively new as a food source in Australia, many chefs and every days health enthusiasts are continuing to come up with new recipes and new ways to use hemp in dishes and foods.
+As hemp protein powder is relatively new as a food source in Australia, many chefs and every days health enthusiasts are continuing to come up with new recipes and new ways to use hemp in dishes and foods.
 In fact, hemp as a food source only became legal in Australian in 2017. you can read about it here.

 We are always experimenting at home with our recipes.
 Some of the ways we use hemp protein powder everyday is protein balls, adding it to smoothies, adding it to warm dishes such as curries and salads and protein bars.